mp-se/gravitymon/src_docs/source/functionality.rst

   way to keep the software up to date.
 In the future I might add a hosted endpoint for providing updates.
 OTA can also be done over a SSL connection.

+* **Backup and Restore of settings**

+  All the configuration of the device can be exported and stored as a text file (json).
+This can be used to restore settings in case of hardware problems.
+You can also create a template of your settings and use that on multiple devices.
+Just make sure to change the "id" fields to match your device id (can be found on the index page).

 * **DS18B20 temperature adjustments**

   You can adjust the temperature reading of the temperature sensor.
 In normal cases this should not be needed since